mbdoud/Compare-NP-Preferences/README.rst

 Using amino-acid preferences to build codon substitution models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``run_phyloanalysis.py`` script uses scripts from the ``phyloExpCM`` and ``HyPhy`` packages to to build site-specific substitution models for influenza nucleoprotein and to calculate the likelihoods of phylogenetic trees.
+The ``run_phyloanalysis.py`` script uses scripts from the ``phyloExpCM`` and ``HyPhy`` packages to build an experimentally informted site-specific substitution model for influenza nucleoprotein and then calculates the likelihood of a nucleoprotein phylogenetic tree given the substitution model.
+The script can be run by ``python run_phyloanalysis.py phylo_config.txt``).

 Analyzing performance of amino-acid preference-based substitution models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~